Sarilumab

 Summary

-• Sarilumab (Kevzara) is indicated for the treatment of adult patients with moderately to severely active rheumatoid arthritis who have had an inadequate response or intolerance to one or more disease-modifying antirheumatic drugs (DMARDs), and for adult patients with polymyalgia rheumatica (PMR) who have had an inadequate response to corticosteroids or cannot tolerate corticosteroid taper.
+• Kevzara (sarilumab) is indicated for the treatment of adult patients with moderately to severely active rheumatoid arthritis who have had an inadequate response or intolerance to one or more disease-modifying antirheumatic drugs (DMARDs), and for the treatment of adult patients with polymyalgia rheumatica (PMR) who have had an inadequate response to corticosteroids or who cannot tolerate corticosteroid taper.

 Product Monograph / Prescribing Information